 Happy Children’s Eye Health and Safety Month!
-August has quickly arrived, meaning summer is coming to an end and a new school year is about to begin.
-With the new school year around the corner, parents are busy with buying school supplies, their children’s enrollment forms, orientation and physical examinations.
-As part of Children’s Eye Health and Safety Month, Vision For Life urges you to add a vision examination to the top of your back-to-school checklist.
+August has arrived in the blink of an eye, which means summer is coming to an end.
+With the new school year just around the corner, parents are busy shopping for school supplies, filling out enrollment forms and going to their child’s orientation and physical examinations.
+As part of Children’s Eye Health and Safety Month, we here at Vision For Life urge you to add a complete developmental vision examination to the top of your back-to-school checklist.

 - Frequently rubbing eyes

 - Tilting head or thrusting head forward

 - Having trouble reading, reduced comprehension, or skipping words and lines

 - Blinking more than usual during near work

 - Lack of focus and concentration during near work